-Most diadromous fish species expected to be present in the area of Apache's survey operations lay their eggs in freshwater or coastal estuaries.
+Most diadromous fish species (fish that migrate between fresh water and salt water such as salmon and eulachon) expected to be present in the area of Apache's survey operations lay their eggs in freshwater or coastal estuaries.
 Therefore, only those eggs carried into the marine environment by winds and current would be affected by these activities.
 Because Apache cannot operate air guns within 1.6 km (1 mi) of the mouth of any stream listed by the ADF&G on the Catalogue of Waters Important for Spawning, Rearing, or Migration of Anadromous Fishes (unless approvied by ADF&G), the statistical probability of diadromous fish eggs being present in the vicinity of Apache's proposed operations is small.
 Therefore, impacts on diadromous fish eggs due to abrasion, puncture, burial, or other effects associated with survey activities would be minor.
 Further, since most diadromous fish species produce eggs prolifically, even if a small number of eggs were impacted by these activities, the total species population would not be expected to be impacted.